 Chef Rush gives a complete rundown on how to perfect performing standing incline and sitting concentration curls.

 Andre Rush is a bodybuilder who has gone viral in recent years.
 Mostly for being known as the Bodybuilding White House Chef.
 Specifically, he has incredibly massive arms that some have even called the biggest arms in the world.
-That’s why we connected with Rush to go through an in-depth workout guide on how to build the ultimate arms.
+That’s why we connected with Rush to go through an in-depth workout guide on how to build the ultimate arms and biceps.
 In our latest GI Exclusive, Chef Rush details runs down how to perfect concentration curls.

 In part one of Chef Rush’s World’s Biggest Arms Ultimate Workout, Rush detailed exactly how to utilize trisets to help blast your arms and take them to the next level.
 In the second part of this training mini-series, Rush moves onto the next two exercises in his arm day workout plan: standing incline concentration curls and sitting concentration curls.

 The goal behind bicep curl variations in general is to provide enough support to your arm so that you only have to focus on the movement of curling your bicep.
 Chef Rush explains in full detail with our video above but we also break it down for you below.

 While you can do standing concentration curls without a bench, Chef Rush prefers to use the bench in order to give even more support for the movement.
 He first finds the correct incline setting on the bench to find the best support for the movement – but without making the curl too easy to perform.